 Photo: © Dario Acosta Photography

-A member of the artist faculties at several international music festivals, Gerardo Teissonnière is also in great demand for his mentoring of young musicians, and conducts master classes and piano pedagogy seminars throughout the world.
+A member of the artist faculties at several international summer music festivals, Gerardo Teissonnière is also in great demand for his mentoring of young musicians, many of them winners of top prizes at national and international competitions, and conducts master classes and piano pedagogy seminars throughout the world.
 His students have performed as soloists on numerous occasions with some of the world’s most important orchestras such as The Cleveland Orchestra, and in solo recital at Carnegie Hall and Lincoln Center, among other venues.

 Gerardo Teissonnière is the recipient of the Cleveland Institute of Music’s Alumni Achievement Award, the Arthur Loesser Memorial Performance Prize, The Judson SmartLiving Award in Education, and multiple nominations for the Ohio Arts Council’s Governor’s Award for the Arts.
-An exclusive Steinway Artist, Mr. Teissonnière is on the Artist Roster of the Ohio Arts Council and the Si-Yo Music Society Foundation in New York.
+An exclusive Steinway Artist, Mr. Teissonnière is on the Artist Roster of the Ohio Arts Council and the Classically Connected Foundation in New York.